kasif-zisan/CIC-Darnket2020-Darknet-Traffic-Detection/README.md

 * We also see that 83.8% of the dataset contains Benign traffic flow data points and 16.2% of the dataset contains Darknet traffic flow data points.
 This means that the dataset is imbalanced.

-**The detailed model and parameter description and performance measue, evluation and comparison are in the notebook.**
+**The detailed model and parameter description and performance measure, evaluation and comparison are in the notebook.**